senacor/Tutorials-Microservices/README.md

 #### Tasks

 1. Configure the **config** project as [cloud-config-server](https://cloud.spring.io/spring-cloud-config/spring-cloud-config.html)
-2. Configure the spring cloud **config** server to use a git-repsoitory where you put the configuration for your customer service.
+2. Configure the spring cloud **config** server to use a git-repository where you put the configuration for your customer service.
 2. Configure the **customer** service so it uses the cloud config server for configuration.
 3. Configure the port where the **customer** service is served through the **config** server configuration file.
 The port should not be hard-wired in the **customer** service any more, but is defined by the configuration file served by the **config** server.

-We recommend that you use yaml (```.yml```) instead of properties files because the Mifos I/O application we will use later is based on a yaml configuration as well.
+Note: We are using yaml (```.yml```) for our configuration files in the reference solution.
+We recommend you do the same.

 ### Stage 03 - Flyway (database migration)

 #### Goal
-Create a database with a customer table that contains dummy-data for your service using flyway migration scripts.
+Create a database with a customer table and dummy-data using flyway migration scripts.
+This data will serve as a basis for the customer endpoint.

 #### Setup

 1. [Install MySQL](https://dev.mysql.com/downloads/mysql/) (you can also [install it through apt-get](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-16-04)).
 2. Create a MySQL database through the mysql command line.

-Note: If you are already familiar with docker you can of course use a docker container instead of the local installation of mysql (as in stage 07).
+Note: If you are already familiar with docker you can of course use a mysql docker container instead of the local installation of mysql server.

 #### Tasks